 As per my own advice, setting the AP to 80Mhz wide channels and medium Tx power I get around 350Mbps download speeds off this one.
 Maxing at around 400Mbps.
 It's pretty good, given my 500Mbps fiber connection but my AP-AC-LR's are more consistently getting higher speeds.

-The tool let's you take scan points and then superimpose them on a image of your floorplan.
+The tool lets you take scan points and then superimpose them on an image of your floorplan.
 It's a bit rough but does the job.
-Hopefully it will give you an idea of the relative coverage of the AP-AC-IW.
+Hopefully, it will give you an idea of the relative coverage of the AP-AC-IW.

 Signal strength map from WiFi Survey

 The AP is mounted on a concrete wall, so keep that in mind when looking at the scan points taken behind the AP.